-Photography is permitted inside the museum; however, flash photography and the use of tripods is not allowed.
+Photography is permitted inside the museum; however, flash photography and the use of tripods or selfie sticks is not allowed.
 Bright flashlight can be damaging to the artefacts on display.
-For professional photography, please apply for advance permission by e-mail at email@example.com.
+Photos may only be used for non-commercial purposes.
+For professional photography, please apply for advance permission by e-mail at email@example.com

 Food and drink